ServiceNow/project_vilnius/README.md

-# project_vilnius
+# Project Vilnius

-Project Vilnius - A dataset to assess causal reasoning in large language models
+This project aims to assess the reasoning capabilities of large-language models.